Bernstein: Crossing Boundaries

 Preview Talk with Alan Chapman at 7 p.m.
 Doors open at 6:45 p.m.

 This performance is part of a new series, Classical KUSC at Pacific Symphony.
-Hosted by KUSC radio personality Alan Chapman, the 90-minute concert, Bernstein: Crossing Boundaries, will explore how Bernstein's music crosses the boundaries between Classical and Jazz, Sacred and Secular, Opera and Broadway.
-There will be no intermission and concertgoers are encouraged to gather on the Plaza after the concert for more music and conversation.
+Hosted by KUSC radio personality Alan Chapman, the 90-minute concert (without intermission) will explore how Bernstein's music crosses the boundaries between Classical and Jazz, Sacred and Secular, Opera and Broadway.
+Come early to enjoy live music and a Bernstein-themed cocktail in the lobby while you explore information about Leonard Bernstein.
+Later, enjoy a fun afterparty on the Julianne and George Argyros Plaza, where a live jazz band will play as you mingle with new friends, onstage musicians, Alan Chapman and Music Director Carl St.Clair.

 Be sure to choose the FRIDAY performance when purchasing tickets.